“Psychology is the scientific study of people, the mind and behaviour.” (British Psychological Society, 2007)

 MA Cantab, Natural Sciences, DPhil.
 Oxon, Experimental Psychology

-Dr Sarah Squire joined Oxford High School as Head of Psychology in September 2007 and also teaches science.
+Dr Sarah Squire joined Oxford High School as Head of Psychology in September 2007 and is now Deputy Head.

-She is passionate about Psychology!
-Prior to becoming a teacher, she lectured and gave tutorials in Psychology while carrying out research at the University of Oxford.
+She is passionate about Psychology and prior to becoming a teacher, she lectured and gave tutorials in Psychology while carrying out research at the University of Oxford.
 Her main interests are cognitive developmental psychology, parent-child interactions and eating disorders.
 She maintains links with the university and psychology students to see research “in action”.

 Facilities and Resources

 The Psychology department has a wide range of text books, videos and DVDS which are used to bring psychology “to life” and to supplement students’ learning.
 This is complemented by a collection of books (both textbooks and popular reading) and the latest issues of Psychology Review in the School Library.

 Psychology Review is a magazine that is written for A level students; it helps develop an understanding of topics covered in the specification and engages students in topical issues and up-to-date research (it is possible for individual students to subscribe to this magazine at a small cost).
 Each student has a copy of the AS or A2 text book endorsed by the exam board; alternative textbooks are also available in the library.

 Psychology lessons are taught in a classroom equipped with a networked PC and digital projector which facilitate the use of relevant video clips, websites and interactive resources.
 Discussion, debate, and practical investigations also form an integral part of Psychology lessons.
 Psychology involves a wide range of skills – everything from essay writing to statistics – and students learn in different ways; the varied and learner centred activities adopted in lessons reflect these facts.